 In modern manufacturing, one of the biggest investments you will make will be a business management software system.
 This usually means implementing an Enterprise Resource Planning or ERP system.
 Despite the high investment involved, we find dissatisfaction among users of these systems to be widespread and that they are often regarded as a “necessary evil” rather than a benefit to the business.

 What is an ERP System?

-At its most basic level an ERP system is a database that records the operational transactions of a business.
+At its most basic level, an ERP system is a database that records the operational transactions of a business.
 Sales, production and inventory transactions are recorded and updated as production occurs.
-Usually the system will integrate directly with the accounts of the business reducing double entry of data and providing up to date accounting information.
+Usually, the system will integrate directly with the accounts of the business reducing the double-entry of data and providing up to date accounting information.
 The system will also often record the costs of production jobs and generate key performance indicators for the business.
-Materials Resource Planning (MRP), which is built in to most ERP systems, goes several steps further and is designed to automatically convert a forecast of future demand into future requirements for production, work in progress, raw materials.
+Materials Resource Planning (MRP), which is built into most ERP systems, goes several steps further and is designed to automatically convert a forecast of future demand into future requirements for production, work in progress, raw materials.
 It is important to note that, while your business might need an ERP system, you may not need to use the “Material Resource Planning” (MRP) capability.

 Why do Businesses Need Software?

 Most businesses start with a simple accounting package such as MYOB, XERO or Quickbooks.
 While these packages are easy to use and excellent value, they have limitations when handling an increasing volume of manufacturing transactions.
 Many processes end up being managed offline in spreadsheets and a lot of data entry is frequently required to transfer operational data into the accounting system.
 Keeping track of costs and ensuring that products are made on budget is vital in manufacturing and requires a system to record the consumption of labour and materials against individual jobs and comparing those to budgeted amounts.

 Will an ERP System Improve Your Production Planning and On-time Delivery?